Nadiantara/sentiport_heroku/README.md

     - `Buildpacks`:Buildpacks are scripts that are run when your app is deployed.
 They are used to install dependencies for your app and configure your environment.
     - `SSL Certificates`: SSL Certificates provide end-to-end encryption and integrity for all web requests to ensure information is transmitted securely (does not available in free plan).
     - `Domains`: You can add custom domains to any Heroku app, then visit Configuring DNS to setup your DNS target.
     - `Transfer Ownership`: Transfer this app to your personal account or a team you are a member of.
-Learn more
     - `Maintenance Mode`: If you need to take your app offline you can turn on maintenance mode.
     - `Delete app`: Deleting your app and its add-ons is irreversible.